damiensgit/gobius/QUICKSTART.md

 -   `strategy`: Must be set to `"bulkmine"`.
 -   `automine.enabled`: Must be set to `true`.
 -   `model` (in both `strategies` and `automine`): Ensure this matches the Model ID of the supported model (`0x89c39001e3b23d2092bd998b62f07b523d23deb55e1627048b4ed47a4a38d5cc`).
+-   `automine.fee`: This is the fee (in AIUS wei, which is AIUS * 10^-18) paid *per task* when submitting tasks generated via automine. **This fee will deplete your validator wallet's AIUS balance over time**, in addition to any gas costs.
+Ensure your validator has enough AIUS to cover these fees (consider the `min_basetoken_threshold` in `validator_config`).
 -   `automine.input.prompt`: This is the main setting you might want to change.
 It defines the input for the tasks your miner generates.
 The default prompt is just an example.

 For starting, you typically only need to ensure the `model` IDs are correct and potentially customize the `prompt`.